near-ndc/i-am-human/contracts/registry/README.md

 - `iah_class_set() -> ClassSet` - returns IAH class set: required token classes to be approved as a human by the `is_human`.

 ## Additional Transactions

+See the function docs for more complete documentation.

 - `sbt_mint_iah(token_spec: Vec<(AccountId, Vec<TokenMetadata>)>) -> Vec<TokenId>` is a wrapper around `sbt_mint` and `is_human`.
 It mints SBTs only when all recipients are humans.
 - `is_human_call(ctr: AccountId, function: String, payload: JSONString)` checks if the predecessor account (_caller_) account is human (using `is_human` method).
 If it's not, then it panics and returns the deposit.
 Otherwise it makes a cross contract call passing the deposit: